26th May 2023 – Mayor announces improvements to Crystal Palace NSC

 23rd October 2017

 Save Athletics and Sports at Crystal Palace petition passes 5,500!
 Keep sharing so the Mayor of London knows how important the NSC and all its multi-use sports and event facilities indoors and outside, 50m pool, diving and training pool, and athletics tracks are for Londoners of all abilities.

 1st September 2017

 Help celebrate the Sporting Heritage at the Palace during a month of activities!
-Help in nominating NSC as one of the top ‘100 Places‘ for Sports & Leisure by Historic England.
-Share photos and stories why Crystal Palace contributes to the Sport Heritage of generations past and present!
+Nominate the NSC as one of the top ‘100 Places‘ for Sports & Leisure by Historic England.

 7th August 2017

 Decision by Sadiq Khan, Mayor of London, approving the extension of Greenwich Leisure Limited (GLL) contract for leisure management services at the National Sports Centre (NSC), Crystal Palace.
 Extension for a minimum of 2 years from the 1st April 2018, with an option to extend this by a further 1 year (2+1 years).
 Read the decision report here MD2126 Crystal Palace, National Sports Centre.

 1.3 Working with the support of Sport England and UK Athletics, the CLA will shortly be commissioning research into the demand for athletics facilities (both indoor and out) in South London.
 This will also consider the range of existing facilities available and will reflect on changes taking place across London but particularly locally at Sutcliffe Park, Eltham and the proposals for Normans Park, Bromley.